braedynl/CSE231-020-SS20/FAQ.md

 #### What code editor do you use?

 [Visual Studio Code](https://code.visualstudio.com).
-My installation may look slightly different because I have custom theme.
+My installation may look slightly different because I have custom a theme.
 I use "One Dark Pro", which you can find in the extensions marketplace.

 #### How do you type so fast?